oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Exploiting Stolen Refresh Tokens {#consequence-rt}

-When the attacker obtains a valid refresh token from a browser-based OAuth client, they can abuse the refresh token by running a Refresh Token flow with the authorization server.
-The response of the Refresh Token flow contains an access token, which gives the attacker the ability to access protected resources (See {{consequence-at}}).
-In essence, abusing a stolen refresh token enables long-term impersonation of the user to resource servers.
+When the attacker obtains a valid refresh token from a browser-based OAuth client, they can abuse the refresh token by running a Refresh Token grant type with the authorization server.
+The response of the Refresh Token grant type contains an access token, which gives the attacker the ability to access protected resources (See {{consequence-at}}).
+In essence, abusing a stolen refresh token enables long-term impersonation of the legitimate client application to resource servers.

 The attack is only stopped when the authorization server refuses a refresh token because it has expired or rotated, or when the refresh token is revoked.
 In a typical browser-based OAuth client, it is not uncommon for a refresh token to remain valid for multiple hours, or even days.